Trademark Classification in India – Goods & Service Class Codes

 This trademark registration class of goods contains 34 classes.

-• If a final product does not belong in any other class, the trademark is categorized according to its function and purpose.
+• If a final product does not belong in any other class, the trademark is categorised according to its function and purpose.

-• Products with several uses can be categorized into various types based on those uses.
+• Products with several uses can be categorised into various types based on those uses.

 • The categories list is classified according to the mode of transportation or the raw materials if the functions are not covered by other divisions.